DragonStorm25/portfolio/docs/assignments/assignment5.md

 * Likes, dislikes, trusts, and mistrusts can quickly be retracted by clicking a second time on the corresponding button

-* Posts and comments can be removed by clicking the "Delete" button next to said item
+* Posts and comments will be able to be removed by clicking the "Delete" button next to said item
+    * This was not added initially, but follows the heuristic so will be added

 ### Physical